Razyapoo/KGBClusteringDocumentation/clustering_user_documentation.md

 In our approach, we introduce the concept of hierarchical relationships.

 Typically, nodes in a graph are related to each other, for example, a company has employees, university has scientists, scientist has awards, scientist writes scientific papers, university has departments, and many other examples.
-In what follows, for simplicity, we will consider universities and departments as an example, and relation between them will be - "university has department(s)".
+In what follows, for simplicity, we will consider universities and departments as an example, and relationship between them will be - "university has department(s)".

-One possible way to visualize such relation is to create an edge between nodes.
+One possible way to visualize such relationship is to create an edge between nodes.
 But there is also another way, namely adding a hierarchy between the nodes, that is, in our example, the university acts as a parent node, and its departments act as child nodes.
 In such case, "university has department(s)" relation is hierarchical one, i.e. representing a *"parent-child"* relationship.

 See the picture below for an example: